DRIVING TIPS FOR SWITZERLAND

 DRIVING THROUGH TUNNELS AND OVERLOOKS IN SWITZERLAND

 There are a lot of tunnels in Switzerland as well.
 Long, short, narrow, wide – all kinds of tunnels.
-Some are boring, some are stunning (like in this picture).
+Some are boring, and some are stunning (like in this picture).

 The Gotthard Base Tunnel is the longest at 16.9 km (10.5 miles) and worth a visit.
 You’ll also come to a lot of scenic overlooks, so you can stop and enjoy the scenery (perfect when you’re the driver).